bfi-prog-notes/bfi-prog-notes.github.io/_posts/2022-01-17-souvenir-part-II.md

 One man was once her world, but now there is a mini carousel of men in the form of casual relationships.
 These do not touch her core of solitude, an interiority expressed as she talks to a therapist and implied as she sits in the still of a home previously shared with Anthony.
 The men in her life now exist along sexual, creative or friendship lines, and each is given a generous dollop of humanity, whether it’s Charlie Heaton showing up to fuck the pain away, Jaygann Ayeh sticking up for Julie in front of a mutinous crew or Joe Alwyn, whose kindness belies his own world of suffering.
 The biggest scene stealer is Richard Ayoade as an arthouse filmmaker, who delights via a combination of flamboyant outfits and withering lines and who conducts his sets and himself with the petulant grandiosity of a baby king.
 His outfits include a pink jacket, a fur coat, a cream suit and a gold-flecked tie.
 Costume designer Grace Snell does stellar work throughout, giving Julie a more sophisticated wardrobe than in _Part I_ to reflect her growth.

 The genius of this film, which could have easily displayed the solipsism of grief, is that it goes the opposite way.
 Julie, freshly burst out of the love bubble, navigates the world and meets people on their own terms, at the distance of a creative person figuring out how to channel grief.
 Hogg illustrates the concept of ‘sonder’ (the realisation that everyone else has as rich and complex a life as you) with a perspective that Julie will eventually grow into.
-Evidence of her intention to own this portrait of the artist as a young, bereaved woman arrives in a perfectly judged finale, where Hogg’s own voice has the final word.
+Evidence of her intention to own this portrait of the artist as a young, bereaved woman arrives in a perfectly judged finale, where Hogg’s own voice has the final word.<br>

-Sophie Monks Kaufman, _Sight and Sound_, bfi.org.uk/sight-and-sound 8 July 2021
+**Sophie Monks Kaufman, _Sight and Sound_, bfi.org.uk/sight-and-sound 8 July 2021**

 Joanna Hogg has mastered the alchemy of transforming personal anguish into art, and her new film seems to show us how that magic happens. _The Souvenir_ depicted a young woman in an escalating crisis, a story inspired by an episode from Hogg’s own life when she was studying film and in a relationship with a charismatic man who had a terrible secret.
 Now its sequel, _The Souvenir Part II_, reveals that woman responding to the trauma by making an astonishing, unexpected film.
 As answers go, this is a creative response, not a cure-all.
 Julie, based on Hogg and played exquisitely by Honor Swinton Byrne, investigates the mysterious circumstances surrounding the death of her lover, Anthony (Tom Burke), but she also interrogates her own feelings of grief and her impulse to remake the world on screen – not as it is, but as she imagines it.
 The film she makes emerges not only from her experiences and influences, but also out of her determination to pursue her own style.